break-stuff/articles/web-components/Getting Started with Microsoft's FAST Element.md

 }
 ```

-When we go back to Storybook, input some values, and click the search button, we should now see the input's value under the `detail` property of the event data.
+When we go back to Storybook, input a value, and press the "Enter" key or click the search button, we should now see the input's value under the `detail` property of the event data.

 ```ts
 {